hungthinh03/friend-management-system/README.md

 ## 2. Scope of Work
 Project API features:

-1. **create a friend connection between two email addresses**
+1. **Create a friend connection between two email addresses**
    - **API name**: addFriend
    - **Method**: POST
    - **Description**: User A adds user B as a friend
-      - *Note: friends can see each other updates*
+      - *Note: friends can see each other's updates*
    - **JSON request**:
      ```json
      {